Stamer-d/Stosufy/README.md

 ## 🚧 Status

 > **Work in progress** – Features are still being built, tested, and refined.
-> ChatGPT is helping a lot 😅, and your feedback is more than welcome!
+> ChatGPT is helping me a bit since this is my first time working with Tauri so please give any feedback if there is something to improve etc.😅.
+> Your feedback is more than welcome!

 ---